backdrop-contrib/node_clone/README.md

 set whether the publishing options are reset when making a clone of a node.
 This is set for each node type individually.

-This module seems to work with common node types, however YMMV, especially with nodes that have any sort of image or file  attachments.
+This module seems to work with common node types, however YMMV (your mileage may vary), especially with nodes that have any sort of image or file  attachments.
 In all cases, but especially if you are using a complex (non-core) field or custom node type, you should evaluate this module on a test site with a copy of your database before attempting to use it on a live site.
 On the settings page you may choose node types to be omitted from the cloning mechanism - no users will be able